TelegramBots/Telegram.Bot/README.md

 // StartReceiving does not block the caller thread.
 Receiving is done on the ThreadPool.
 Bot.StartReceiving(new DefaultUpdateHandler(HandleUpdateAsync, HandleErrorAsync));

-// awaiting ReceiveAsync will block await Bot.ReceiveAsync(new DefaultUpdateHandler(HandleUpdateAsync, HandleErrorAsync));
+// awaiting ReceiveAsync will block (both methods accept a CancellationToken) await Bot.ReceiveAsync(new DefaultUpdateHandler(HandleUpdateAsync, HandleErrorAsync));

 async Task HandleUpdateAsync(Update update)